Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Summary and Conclusions

 \section{Summary and Conclusions}

-In our study, we examined the impact of various Initial Mass Function (IMF) sampling methods on the Star Formation Histories (SFHs) and metal enrichment histories of Ultra-Faint Dwarf (UFD) analogs using cosmological hydrodynamic zoom-in simulations.
+In our study, we examined the impact of various Initial Mass Function (IMF) sampling and supernova (SN) injection methods on the Star Formation Histories (SFHs) and metal enrichment histories of Ultra-Faint Dwarf (UFD) analogs using cosmological hydrodynamic zoom-in simulations.
 Achieving a high mass resolution ($m_{\rm gas}\approx 63\msun$) is essential for accurately resolving UFD analogs, the faintest galaxy systems in the Universe ($L < 10^5\lsun$) (e.g., \citealp{Simon2019}).
 As mass resolution increases, it becomes necessary to revise existing sub-grid models, originally developed to represent baryonic physics in massive galaxies.
-Importantly, the method of IMF sampling plays a vital role in simulating UFD analogs, as it significantly influences the intensity of stellar feedback, especially supernova (SN) feedback, thus shaping the star formation and metal enrichment histories of the simulated galaxies.
+Importantly, the IMF sampling method and SN injection play a vital role in simulating UFD analogs, as it changes star particle resolution and behavior of SN feedback, thus shaping the SFHs of the simulated galaxies.

-Specifically, in this study, we conducted a series of hydrodynamic simulations on UFD analogs characterized by a virial mass of $M_{\rm vir} \approx 2-8 \times 10^8\msun$ and stellar masses of $M_{\ast} \lesssim 10^4-10^5\msun$, comparing three different IMF sampling methods.
+Specifically, in this study, we conducted a series of hydrodynamic simulations on UFD analogs characterized by a virial mass of $M_{\rm vir} \approx 2-8 \times 10^8\msun$ and stellar masses of $M_{\ast} \lesssim 10^2-10^{4}\msun$, comparing three different methods.
 The first method, called {\sc Burst}, models stars to form continuously according to a given IMF but releases the entire SN energy all at once, significantly impacting the surrounding medium.
-The second method, named {\sc SIMF} (Stochastic IMF), involves stochastically selecting the masses of stars, with SNe exploding one after another with a time lag during a single starburst, releasing SN energy discretely.
+The second method, named {\sc Simf} (Stochastic IMF), involves stochastically selecting the masses of stars, with SNe exploding one after another with a time lag during a single starburst, releasing the SN energy discretely.
 This method better captures the discrete nature of SN events.
 The final method, {\sc Indiv}, treats massive stars that will undergo SN explosions as individual star particles, while smaller stars ($m_{*}<8\msun$) are represented as a single stellar population (SSP).
-This method more realistically represents the stochastic nature of SNe, as each SN explodes individually, unlike the {\sc SIMF}, which can result in multiple SNe originating from a SSP particle.
+This method more realistically represents the stochastic nature of SNe, as each SN explodes individually, unlike the {\sc Simf}, which can result in multiple SNe originating from a SSP particle.

 The main results are summarized as follows.

 \begin{itemize}